 By way of introduction, I have been employed at Florida Tech since 1987, after having spent 11 years teaching mathematics at the junior high, senior high, and community college levels.
 The majority of my tenure at Florida Tech was with the Department of Education and Interdisciplinary Studies (formerly known as the Science and Mathematics Education Department), where I taught graduate courses in educational research, educational statistics, and learning theories.
 I also was the major advisor to 20 students who graduated with their PhD in mathematics education as well as various areas of science education, including aviation, biology, computer science, and environmental education.

-In addition to our PhD program, I also helped COA deisgn and establish a professional doctorate in aviation called Doctor of Aviation, AvD, which is a 100% online doctoral program for working aviation professionals.
-This 3-year cohort-based program was accredited by the university’s accreditation organization (SACS) in August 2017 and we accepted our first cohort of nine students Fall 2018.
+In addition to our PhD program, I also helped COA design and establish a professional doctorate in aviation called Doctor of Aviation, AvD, which is a 100% online doctoral program for working aviation professionals.
+This 3-year cohort-based program was accredited in August 2017 and we accepted our first cohort of nine students Fall 2018.
 I currently am the default academic advisor for all entering AvD students, and I coordinate the delivery of the program.

 M.S.Ed.
 Mathematics, State University of New York, Brockport, 1979

 M.S.
 Computer Science, Florida Institute of Technology, 1986